NitinJSanket/nitinjsanket.github.io.bak/kf.md

 - **Step 1: Obtain sensor measurements**<br> Obtain gyro and acc measurements from the sensor.
 Let $${}^I\omega_t$$ and $${}^I\mathbf{a}_t$$ denote the gyro and acc measurements respectively.

-- **Step 2: Predict the next state**<br> Compute the predicted next state using the system dynamics.
+- **Step 2: Predict the next state based on gyro measurements**<br> Compute the predicted next state using the system dynamics.
 Note that in a KF each state is characterized by its mean and co-variance matrix.<br>
 <center> $$
 \hat{\mu_{t+1}} = \mathbf{A}_{t+1}\hat{\mu_{t}} + \mathbf{B}_{t+1}\mathbf{u}_{t+1}$$ <br>
 $$